reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/datahub/c8y_datahub_query.md

 ---
-category: sessions
+category: datahub
-title: c8y sessions set
+title: c8y datahub query
 ---
-Set Cumulocity session
+Execute a SQL query and retrieve the results

 ### Synopsis

-Set a session, login and test the session and get either OAuth2 token, or using two factor authentication
+Execute a SQL query and retrieve the results

 ```
-c8y sessions set [flags]
+c8y datahub query [flags]
 ```

 ### Examples

 ```
-$ eval $( c8y session set )
-Set a session interactively

-$ eval $( c8y sessions set --sessionFilter "company dev" )
-Set a session but only include session matching company AND dev

-$ eval $( c8y sessions set --session myfile.json --tfaCode 123456 )
-Set a session using a given file (non-interactively)
+$ c8y datahub query --sql "SELECT * FROM myTenantIdDataLake.Dremio.myTenantId.alarms"
+Get a list of alarms from datahub

+$ c8y datahub query --sql "SELECT * FROM myTenantIdDataLake.Dremio.myTenantId.alarms" --limit 2000
+Get a list of alarms from datahub with custom limit

+$ c8y datahub query --sql "SELECT * FROM myTenantIdDataLake.Dremio.myTenantId.alarms" --format PANDAS --raw
+Get a list of alarms from datahub using the PANDAS format (note the raw format is necessary here)

 ```

 ### Options

 ```
-      --clear                  Clear any existing tokens
+  -d, --data stringArray           static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
+      --format string              The response format, which is either DREMIO or PANDAS.
+The DREMIO format is the same response format as provided by the sql endpoint of the Standard API.
+The PANDAS format fits to the data format the Pandas library for Python expects.
-  -h, --help                   help for set
+  -h, --help                       help for query
-      --loginType string       Login type preference, e.g. OAUTH2_INTERNAL or BASIC.
-When set to BASIC, any existing token will be cleared
-      --sessionFilter string   Filter to be applied to the list of sessions even before the values can be selected
-      --shell string           Shell type to return the environment variables
-      --tfaCode string         Two Factor Authentication code
+      --limit int                  The maximum number of query results (default 1000)
+      --processingMode string      Cumulocity processing mode
+      --sql string                 The SQL query to execute (accepts pipeline)
+      --template string            Body template
+      --templateVars stringArray   Body template variables
+      --version string             The version of the high-performance API (default "v1")
 ```

 ### Options inherited from parent commands